Shopify/polaris/polaris.shopify.com/content/components/listbox.md

   - fileName: listbox-with-search.tsx
     title: With search
     description: Use to help merchants browse, filter, and choose from a list of options.
 ---

-# Listbox

-A Listbox is a vertical list of interactive options, with room for icons, descriptions, and other elements.

----

 ## Anatomy